zuoerfeng/ceph/doc/rados/operations/add-or-rm-mons.rst

 #.
 Restart the monitors.

-After this step, your monitors should be able to live forever happy in their new homes.
+After this step, migration to the new location is complete and the monitors should operate successfully.